-In connection with the adoption of ASU 2020-06, we reclassified \$72.2 million, consisting of \$73.1 million of principal and issuance costs of \$0.9 million, previously allocated to the conversion feature, from additional paid-in capital to long-term debt on our Consolidated Balance Sheets as of October 2, 2021.
+In connection with the adoption of ASU 2020-06, we reclassified \$72.2 million, consisting of \$73.1 million of principal and issuance costs of \$0.9 million, previously allocated to the conversion feature, from additional paid-in capital to long-term debt in our Consolidated Balance Sheets as of October 2, 2021.
 The reclassification was recorded to combine the two legacy units of account into a single instrument classified as a liability.
-We also recognized a cumulative effect adjustment of \$7.5 million to accumulated deficit on our Consolidated Balance Sheets as of October 2, 2021, that was primarily driven by the derecognition of interest expense related to the accretion of the Debt Discount as required under the legacy accounting guidance.
+We also recognized a cumulative effect adjustment of \$7.5 million to accumulated deficit in our Consolidated Balance Sheets as of October 2, 2021, that was primarily driven by the derecognition of interest expense related to the accretion of the Debt Discount as required under the legacy accounting guidance.
 Under ASU 2020-06, we will no longer incur non-cash interest expense related to the accretion of the debt discount associated with the embedded conversion option.

-For fiscal year 2022, total interest expense for the 2026 Convertible Notes was \$1.1 million.
+For fiscal years 2023, 2022 and 2021 total interest expense for the 2026 Convertible Notes was \$1.1 million, \$1.1 million and \$0.6 million, respectively.

-The fair values of our 2026 Convertible Notes, including the conversion feature, were \$411.4 million and \$479.4 million as of September 30, 2022 and October 1, 2021, respectively, and were determined based on quoted prices in markets that are not active, which is considered a Level 2 valuation input.
+The fair values of the 2026 Convertible Notes, including the conversion feature, were \$512.5 million and \$411.4 million as of September 29, 2023 and September 30, 2022, respectively, and were determined based on quoted prices in markets that are not active, which is considered a Level 2 valuation input.

-There are no future minimum principal payments under the notes as of September 30, 2022; the full amount of \$450.0 million is due in fiscal 2026.
+There are no future minimum principal payments under the notes as of September 29, 2023; the full amount of \$450.0 million is due in fiscal 2026.